 The Ruffwear Omnijore Hipbelt is ideal for skijoring as well as other dog-powered sports including snowboarding, skating, biking, and canicross.
 It offers 180 degrees of tow direction which helps in different kids of dog activities.
 When used with the complete Omnijore System, this hip belt maximizes comfort and performance on your skijoring adventures.

 The leg loops keep your hip belt in place, and you can also remove them if not required.
 It has a water bottle holster and 2 pockets (zippered) so you can carry your important stuff with you while on the go.
 The hip belt also has a quick-release feature.
-The great quality Ruffwear Omnijore Hipbelt is available in Orange Poppy Color and you can get it for $74.95.
+The great quality Ruffwear Omnijore Hipbelt is available in Orange Poppy Color.

 Shock Absorbing Skijoring Bungee Dog Line

 The Shock Absorbing Skijoring Bungee Dog Line is a strong dog line with great quality swivel snaps on both ends.
 It is great for going on adventures with your dog including skijoring, canicross, dog trekking, and bike joring.
 The built-in elastic core is extendable giving your dog a good amount of leash space.
-With dimensions of 3.9 x 1.8 x 5 inches, this blue shock-absorbing dog line is available for $32.90.
+This blue shock-absorbing dog line is available with dimensions of 3.9 x 1.8 x 5 inches.

 RUFFWEAR Omnijore Towline Leash for Dog Joring